-Targets are approved by the Compensation Committee in our first fiscal quarter and include targets for threshold, target, and maximum payouts.
-The threshold payout level for our operating income must be achieved in order for an above threshold payout to be earned under the Strategic Priorities category.
-The achievement of the Core Sales performance metric is determined independent of our operating income.
-When setting these targets, key considerations of the Compensation Committee included:
+Targets were approved by the Compensation Committee in August 2020 and include targets for threshold, target, and maximum payouts.
+Each performance metric was measured independently of the other metrics.
+In setting these targets, key considerations of the Compensation Committee included:

-- Restructuring charges would be excluded from operating income (adjusted operating income) - Exchange rate movements would be normalized when measuring performance against targets - Payout levels become more challenging to achieve, and thus more generous, above the target level
+- Exchange rate movements would be normalized when measuring performance against targets - Inventory: Adjusted gross inventory excludes non-product inventory, in transit and factory inventory - Payout levels become more challenging to achieve, and thus more generous, above the target level